christopherromo/web-tech/sql/README.md

 2. Ensure Node.js is installed on your computer.

+3. Create a `data/` directory in the `pokemon api mini-project/` directory.

-3. Open a terminal in the `pokemon api mini-project/` directory.
+4. Open a terminal in the `pokemon api mini-project/` directory.

-4. Install dependencies:
+5. Install dependencies:
     ```bash
     npm install
     ```

-5. Initialize database:
+6. Initialize database:
     ```bash
     npm run db:init
     ```

-6. Run the project:
+7. Run the project:
     ```bash
     npm run start
     ```